Xin (heart-mind): Confucianism

 Xunzi, an important early Confucian thinker, considered xin (心) to be cultivated during one's life, in contrast to innate qualities of xing (性 (xìng)), or human nature.

 Daoism

-A Daoist view, specifically that of Zhuang Zhou, describes xin (心) as being socialised, with environmental pressures influencing personal intentions, sometimes in such a way that can provoke disagreements and conflict.
+A Daoist view described by Zhuang Zhou, describes xin (心) as being socialised, with environmental pressures influencing personal intentions, sometimes in such a way that can provoke disagreements and conflict.
 Whereas Confucians viewed it necessary to cultivate xin to develop de, or moral virtue, Zhuang Zhou considered this socialisation to be detrimental to one's personal nature.